 To image tumors, however, requires a better imaging scan.
 Radionuclide imaging is often used if tumors around the heart are suspected.
 This involves injecting the patient with a radioactive element, which is transported into cells that are rapidly dividing, like cancer cells.
 A radiologist can then see by detecting radiation, where in the body there are tumors.

 Chemotherapy and radiation treatment are standard treatments for other types of cancer, but are not considered useful treatments for pericardial mesothelioma.
-For most patients, unfortunately, this type of cancer is a death sentence and the prognosis is not good.
+For most patients, the focus is not on cure, but improving symptoms.
 Treatment most often involves palliative care to make the patient more comfortable.
 Removing fluid and parts of the pericardium, for instance, relieve pressure on the heart and reduce pain and other symptoms.